 - Phone: 80%

 There are a number of things to consider when setting up your study to help put these numbers into context:

 A. Research Objective

-If the purpose of your study is to project results to a larger population (Awareness & Usage, Product Testing, Polling, Segmentation), response rates are critical.
+If the purpose of your study is to project results to a larger population (Awareness and Usage, Product Testing, Polling, Segmentation), response rates are critical.
 If the study is more exploratory (mobile ethnography) or seeking general insights about attitudes or product category insights, representation is less important so slightly lower response rates are less of a concern.

 B. Analysis Plan

 When looking to compare results across measures (for example in a product evaluation test), minimum sample sizes are required to determine significance.
 A lower than expected response rate may result in having too small a sample to perform significance testing or other statistical analysis.

 This is why it is important to share your analysis plan with your sample provider to ensure an adequate number of surveys are completed.

 To help ensure acceptable response rates, think through the following factors and adjust your study approach and sample plan accordingly: